quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Packet Processing and Acknowledgment {#processing-and-ack}

-A packet MUST NOT be acknowledged until packet protection has been successfully removed and all frames contained in the packet have been processed.
-Any stream state transitions triggered by the frame MUST have occurred.
+A packet MUST NOT be acknowledged until packet protection has been successfully removed and all frames contained in the packet have been processed, including any stream state transitions triggered by the frame, as described in section
+{{stream-states}}.
 For STREAM frames, this means the data has been enqueued in preparation to be received by the application protocol, but it does not require that data is delivered and consumed.

 Once the packet has been fully processed, a receiver acknowledges receipt by sending one or more ACK frames containing the packet number of the received